 It's time to explore five key email marketing trends set to shape your strategy in 2020, from mobile optimization and simplified content, to AI and email's continued position as one of the most trusted communication channels available to marketers

-As 2019 draws to a close, it’s time to start looking ahead to what 2020 may bring with our annual series of blogs dedicated to the biggest marketing trends for the year ahead.
+It’s time to start looking ahead to what 2020 may bring with our annual series of blogs dedicated to the biggest marketing trends for the year ahead.

 Outside the world of marketing, things are increasingly unpredictable.
 Rewind back to 2010 and you’d be hard-pressed to find anybody capable of predicting the decade that was about to unfold.

 Luckily for us, however, marketing trends - and digital trends, in particular - are slightly more predictable.
 With the amount of data we have at our fingertips, it’s now easier to know which tools, tactics and technologies are working and which are becoming less effective.

 For this blog, we’re joined by a selection of the world's leading email marketers who have identified their key email marketing trends to stay on top of in 2020 and beyond.